Unit Interval Orders and the Dot Action on the Cohomology of Regular Semisimple Hessenberg Varieties: Introduction

 A connection between these two apparently unrelated topics has been conjectured by Shareshian and Wachs~\cite{shareshian-wachs-0,shareshian-wachs}.
 Motivated by the $e$-positivity conjecture, they have generalized $X_G$ to something they call the \emph{chromatic quasisymmetric function} $X_G(t)$ of a graph, which is a polynomial in~$t$ with power series coefficients that reduces to~$X_G$ when $t=1$.
-They also noted that if we are given a sequence~$\bm$ as above, and we let $G(\bm)$ be the undirected graph on the vertex set $\{1, 2, \ldots, n\}$ such that $i$ and~$j$ are adjacent if $i<j \le m_i$, then $G(\bm)$ is an indifference graph, and moreover that every indifference graph is isomorphic to some $G(\bm)$.
+They also noted that, if we are given a sequence~$\bm$ as above, and we let $G(\bm)$ be the undirected graph on the vertex set $\{1, 2, \ldots, n\}$ such that $i$ and~$j$ are adjacent if $i<j \le m_i$, then $G(\bm)$ is an indifference graph, and moreover that every indifference graph is isomorphic to some $G(\bm)$.
 They then made the following conjecture.
-Let $\omega$ denote the usual involution on symmetric functions~\cite[Section 7.6]{stanley-ec2}. \begin{conjecture} If $\chi_{\bm,d}$ denotes the dot action on the cohomology group $H^{2d}$ of the regular semisimple Hessenberg variety $\sH(\bm, s)$, then $\ch \chi_{\bm,d}$ equals the coefficient of $t^d$ in $\omega X_{G(\bm)}(t)$. \end{conjecture} This conjecture is intriguing not only because it would answer Tymoczko's question, but it would open up the possibility of proving the $e$-positivity conjecture by geometric techniques.
+Let $\omega$ denote the usual involution on symmetric functions~\cite[Section 7.6]{stanley-ec2}. \begin{conjecture} Let $y$ be a regular semi-simple $n\times n$-matrix and let $\chi_{\bm,d}$ denote the character of the dot action on $\HH^{2d}(\sH(\bm, y))$.
+Then $\ch \chi_{\bm,d}$ equals the coefficient of $t^d$ in $\omega X_{G(\bm)}(t)$. \end{conjecture} This conjecture is intriguing because not only would it answer Tymoczko's question, but it would also open up the possibility of proving the $e$-positivity conjecture by geometric techniques.

 The main result of the present paper is a proof of Conjecture~\ref{conj:sw} (Theorem~\ref{thm:sw}).
 The linchpin of our proof is the following result (which is stated more formally later as Theorem~\ref{dsf}).